LSSTDESC/gcr-catalogs/CONTRIBUTING.md

 5. Develop a new reader or make changes to an exisiting reader

-       If you are writing a new reader please see this [guide](https://github.com/yymao/generic-catalog-reader#usage) for an overview and a simple example of a minimal reader.
+       If you are writing a new reader please see https://github.com/yymao/generic-catalog-reader#usage for an overview and a simple example of a minimal reader.
 The guide will explain that your reader must be a subclass of a generic GCRCatalogs parent class and that you will need to supply a minimum of 3 methods and atranslation dictionary between the quantities in your